foxalabs/ESP32_ChatGPT/README.md

   ![image](https://user-images.githubusercontent.com/22841036/231742851-48bc0238-f624-4fdf-afed-93555d865cf7.png)
   ![image](https://user-images.githubusercontent.com/22841036/231743096-2f1ddedf-0a1e-4358-804a-715e8d50ddb9.png)

-  4. Navigate to the "Certification Path" tab.
-  5. Click on the top certificate in the hierarchy (typically "DigiCert Global Root CA" or similar) and click "View Certificate."
+  4. Click on the top certificate in the hierarchy (typically "Baltimore Root CA" or similar)
-  6. Go to the "Details" tab and click "Copy to File..." to export the certificate in the Base-64 encoded X.509 (CER) format.
+  5. Go to the "Details" tab and click "Copy to File..." to export the certificate in the Base-64 encoded X.509 (CER) format.

 ![image](https://user-images.githubusercontent.com/22841036/231741137-70f8ad28-062a-4a94-b875-20b9112ac2d1.png)